AnticOwl/anticowl.github.io/_posts/2024-08-14-Borderlands-2.md

 Sounds funny, isn't it.
 But everything you need is hosted on GitHub.
 And, it's not the most friendly place.
 So, for the [Willow Mod Manager](https://github.com/bl-sdk/willow-mod-manager) click on `Releases` then scroll a bit down and click on `PythonSDK.zip
 `.
 That's all you have to do here.
 Now, for the [Photo Mode](https://github.com/juso40/bl2sdk_Mods/blob/master/Photomode/Photomode.zip), click on the `...` then `Download`.
-Same for the 2 other optional mods that I recommend.
+Same for the three other optional mods that I recommend.

 ## Installation
 ### Loader Installation